Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-14/_posts/2001-01-02-threejs-setup.md

 * camera
 * renderer

-My guess is that you have heard and used those terms before so hopefully that isn't too much of a stretch.
-Here is what the beginning code looks like.
+I assume you have heard and used these terms before.
+Hopefully, this section won't be too much a stretch.
+Here the beginning code.
 The following code goes in your js file or between your script tags.
 It's up to you.

 ```js
 var scene = new THREE.Scene();